 - an ICT security product enters the AISEP containing cryptographic functionality in the Target of Evaluation (TOE), and an Australian government agency will rely on this cryptographic functionality for reducing the storage and physical transfer and/or electronic transit encryption requirements of RESTRICTED information or higher; or

 - an Australian government agency selects a product on the EPL that is not AISEP-evaluated (including products from the Common Criteria Portal) and the ICT security product contains cryptographic functionality that will be used to reduce the storage and physical transfer and/or electronic transit encryption requirements of RESTRICTED information.

 Examples of cryptographic evaluations conducted in other nations include the UK's CAPS scheme, the USA's FIPS-140 and the USA and Canadian Cryptographic Module Validation Program (CMVP).
-The results and certification/validation of these cryptographic evaluations are not a replacement for a DCE for Australian government agencies.
+The results and certification/validation of these cryptographic evaluations are not a replacement for an ASD Cryptographic Evaluation for Australian government agencies.